roy-rishi/song-typing-study/README.md

 # song-typing-study
-gather and post-process data to determine the role of song genre on typing speed
+gather and post-process data to determine the role of song genre on typing speed a CSV is exported for use in statistics software

 ## data sources
 * monkeytype.com table html page download